isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We pass `s` to avoid repeated allocations.
 By reusing `s` (passed by reference), we allocate new memory only when we need to expand `s`'s capacity.
-This technique is sometimes called the "caller-allocated out" pattern and is particularly useful for types, such as `string` and `vector`, that needs to do free store allocations.
+This technique is sometimes called the "caller-allocated out" pattern and is particularly useful for types, such as `string` and `vector`, that need to do free store allocations.

 To compare, if we passed out all values as return values, we would write something like this: